-By the end of Y3, as a minimum, we would like your child to...
+By the end of the year, as a minimum, we would like your child to...

-- Plan and write a narrative which has a clear structure (e.g. use of a story mountain), settings, characters and plot - > Organise paragraphs around a theme - > Write a non-narrative using simple organisational devices e.g. headings, sub-headings, bullet points which have been specified using success criteria - > Suggest improvements to writing (alongside specified success criteria) by using selfassessment - > Use the present perfect form of verbs to mark relationships of time and cause - > Use conjunctions, adverbs and prepositions to express time, position and cause - > Proof-read to check for errors in spelling and punctuation - > Check punctuation appropriate to Y3 has been used (., ?!) and begin to include speechmarks and apostrophes for omission - > Use of the forms a or an according to whether the next word begins with a consonant or a vowel (eg, a rock, an open box) - Expressing time, place and cause using conjunctions (eg, when, before, after, while, so, because), adverbs (eg, then, next, soon, therefore), or prepositions (eg, before, after, during, in, because of) - > Headings and sub-headings to aid presentation - > Use of the present perfect form of verbs instead of the simple past (eg, He has gone out to play contrasted with He went out to play) - > Introduction to inverted commas to punctuate direct speech.
+Plan and write a narrative which has a clear simucture (e.g. use of a story mountain) of tings, characters and plot bullet pents which have been END Ofsix 3 Expectations

+Organise paragraphs around a theme

+Suggest in provements to writing (alongside specified success criteria) by using self assessment

+Use the present perfect form of verbs to mark relationships of time and cause

+Use conjunctions, adverbs and prepositions to express time, position and cause

+Proof-read to check for errors in spelling and punctuation

+- Check punctuation appropriate to Y3 has been used (. , ?!) and begin to include speechmarks and apostrophes for omission - Use of the forms a or an according to whether the next word begins with a consonant or a vowel (eg, a rock, an open box) - Expressing time, place and cause using conjunctions (eg, when, before, after, while, so, because), adverbs (eg, then, next, soon, therefore), or prepositions (eg, before, after, during, in, because of) - Headings and sub-headings to aid presentation - Use of the present perfect form of verbs instead of the simple past (eg, He has gone out to play contrasted with He went out to play) - > Introduction to inverted commas to punctuate direct speech.
-End of Y3 Expectations

-Reading

-the end of Y3, as a minimum, we would like your child to ...

-further exception words, noting Read the unusual correspondences between spelling and sound, and where these occur in the word

-Experience and discuss a range of fiction, poetry, plays, non-fiction and reference books or textbooks

-Predict what might happen from details stated

-Draw inferences such as inferring characters' feelings, thoughts and motives from their actions allian Identify the main idea and/or theme of a text
+- Read further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word - Experience and discuss a range of fiction, poetry, plays, non-fiction and reference books or textbooks - Predict what might happen from details stated - ❖ Draw inferences such as inferring characters' feelings, thoughts and motives from their actions - Use dictionaries to check the meaning of unfamiliar words - ❖ Identify the main idea and/or theme of a text - \ Retrieve and record information from non fiction - Pause and intonate appropriately in response to punctuation and/or meaning e.g. slowly to create suspense

-Use dictionaries to check the meaning of unfamiliar words

-Retrieve and record information from non-fiction

-Pause and intonate appropriately in response to punctuation and/or meaning e.g. slowly to create suspense